Avadhesh-Pandey/abhedy_banking_project/README.md

 ## Project Architecture

-The project is build using clean architecture.
+The project is built using clean architecture.
 It has 2 main directories

 - core
 - features